theirc/airbel/src/_projects/caseworker-communications.md

       Piloting began to user test the platform, collect data and evaluate its performance.
 However, low refugee arrivals nationally, and a moratorium in Atlanta due to&nbsp;a lowering of the annual refugee ceiling for 2019 meant that the solution couldn't be tested with enough cases.
+Some software issues identified.
   - date: 2018-08-01 00:00:00
     title: Production and adjustment
     link: